aerogear/aerogear-unifiedpush-server/proposals/push_modular.md

  - Kafka: [distributed and partioned commit log, with message system semantics](https://speakerdeck.com/matzew/eclipse-microprofile-and-apache-kafka?slide=9)
  - Pod: Group of containers deployed on the same host
  - JavaEE: framework for writing managed servers with build-in features for persistence, transaction and dependency injection.
-Applications are typically deployed in an archive (`WAR`).
+Applications are typically deployed in an org.jboss.aerogear.unifiedpush.test.archive (`WAR`).
  - WildFly Swarm: Java EE microservice tool
  - nginx: https server and proxy
  - System Resources: CPU or memory